alpa-projects/alpa/docker/coreweave/README.md

 ```

 ## Write cluster.yaml file
-Third, write your deployment script to use the Alpa docker image you just built in a k8s cloud.
+Then write your deployment script to use the Alpa docker image you just built in a k8s cloud.
 The k8s deployment process can be summarized as the following steps in a nutshell:

 1. Define service/headnode/worker roles in the k8s deployment for the Ray cluster.